timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 --- 5.3.
 PARAMETER SUBSETS ---

-Instead of optimizing all 8*(d-1) many parameters in one singular iteration of optimizer, we randomly choose, say, k parameters per level (so k*(d-1) many parameters overall) and only optimize these parameters while leaving the parameter values for the other (8-k)*(d-1) parameters unchanged.
-Naturally, most parameters directly or indirectly interact with each other in terms of runtimes, so limiting the optimization process only to a handful of parameters almost certainly yields the drawback that this method would not produce the optimal parameter set - even after multiple iterations, each with randomly drawn parameters to optimizte.
-However, we assume the difference in the optimal runtime compared to our runtime to be too small to be of serious interest.
+Instead of optimizing all 8*(d-1) many parameters in one singular iteration of optimizer, we randomly choose, say, t parameters per level (so t*(d-1) many parameters overall) and only optimize these parameters while leaving the parameter values for the other (8-t)*(d-1) parameters unchanged.
+Naturally, most parameters directly or indirectly interact with each other in terms of runtimes, so limiting the optimization process only to a handful of parameters almost certainly yields the drawback that this method would not produce the optimal parameter set - even after multiple iterations, each with randomly drawn parameters to optimize.
+However, we assume the difference in the optimal runtime compared to our runtime after multiple iterations to be too small to be of serious interest.

 Whether a parameter eps[i,j] is to be optimized in a current iteration is determined by a so called truth dictionary, called truthdict: a truthdict td should be comprised of boolean entries td[i,j] where parameter eps[i,j] should be considered for optimization if and only if td[i,j] is set to True.
 Creating such truth dictionaries can be done by randomly sampling binary strings of length 8*(d-1).